F*ck money, f*ck fame, b*tch we’re mediocre.

 gürl are antipop.

 gürl are ANTIPOP: Froot Loops and butcher knives, bubblegum and razor blades, and fashion posing as music, all wrapped in diva choruses with heavy guitars, rock drums and trap production.
 Think Ashnikko meets Loathe and Billie Eilish meets Bring Me The Horizon, but drenched in a magnificent shade of pink.
 The result is dangerous, it’s glam, it’s heavy, it’s camp, it’s sarcastic, it’s narcissistic, it’s ironic, and most importantly, it goes hard.

-Following a series of singles including the smasher 'ANTIPOP', subsequent rebel anthem ‘Gucci, Honey, Dirty Money’, and radio anthem ‘Crying In Nightclub Bathrooms', the band’s outrageous debut EP, OUIJA, is finally here.
+HEXY follows the gürl's outrageous debut EP, OUIJA, and a series of singles, including the smasher 'ANTIPOP', subsequent rebel anthem ‘Gucci, Honey, Dirty Money’, and radio anthem ‘Crying In Nightclub Bathrooms'.

 The Bristol-based outfit was founded by two bois on the condition that they would be called gürl, offering a cynical reflection on music marketing by choosing a name that ‘cool people’ would wear on a t-shirt.
 They started out with neo-soul but soon found that they could (and should) go much harder, combining outrageous lyrics, stadium-sized riffs, heavy-hitting drums, and irresistible basslines, all glued together by tasteful (but never meek) trap elements.

 ‘I can’t just be loved, I need to be eaten’: vocalist and lyricist Joshua Dalton cares about words and means what he says.
 Following his father’s death, he found his road to Damascus by realising that each time he found himself in a dark place, he turned to music: ‘Every fight, every sleepless night, every break-up: music is this unrelenting, limitless, untameable source of joy.’